hasibmiraz/food-catering/README.md

 - The food is delivered according to the
 - It is created using react router so it will work as a SPA.
 - You can sign in or sign up with email and password or third party login is also applicable.
+- Some reviews of the premium customers also has been attached below
   <br/>

 ---